Optical excitation of ultra-relativistic partially stripped ions: Exciting ultra-relativistic ions with light

 \subsection{Theoretical model}

 We consider an excitation of a two-level atom with semi-resonant light, $\Delta\omega\ll\omega$, where $\omega$ is the light frequency and $\Delta\omega$ is its detuning from the optical transition.
-Since the two-level system is considered, there are no dark states, which could trap atoms, preventing from its successive excitation.
-In this system, the atoms are characterized with the excited-state relaxation rate $\gamma_e$, and we also assume that the atoms live infinitely long in the ground state, $\gamma_g=0$.
-Finally, the interaction is considered in the rotating-wave approximation, i.e.\ the interaction with only a resonant component of the light field ($\omega\approx\omega_0$) is considered, while the effect of the second frequency component, $-\omega$, is neglected.
+Since the two-level system is considered, there are no dark states, which could prevent the ions from further excitation.
+In this system, the atoms are characterized with the excited-state relaxation rate $\gamma_e$, and we also assume that the ground-state lifetime is infinite, $\gamma_g=0$.
+Finally, the interaction is considered in the rotating-wave approximation, when interaction with only a resonant components of the light field ($\omega\approx\omega_0$) is considered, while the effect of the second (conjugate) frequency component of light, $-\omega$, is neglected.